KAMI911/puppet-modules/README.md

 During apt installation you should have more permission for /temp /var /usr and /boot.
 This modules enables this during apt installation and switch things back after installation.

+### favoritetools

+A few must have tools for systam administrtion.